bootphon/phonemizer/paper/paper.md

 alignments of speech corpora, an important part of the speech-related research pipeline whereby an acoustic signal is segmented and aligned with a text transcript.
-The most impactful software in this field [@rosenfelder:2014;@mcauliffe:2017] require a pronunciation dictionary to transcribe words into phonemes.
-Such dictionaries, when available, can be non-exhaustive, thus requiring experimenter transcription, model training and/or data exclusion.
+The most impactful software in this field [@rosenfelder:2014;@mcauliffe:2017] requires a pronunciation dictionary to transcribe words into phonemes.
+Such dictionaries, when available, can be non-exhaustive, thus requiring experimenter transcription, model training, and/or data exclusion.
 Replacing the dictionary by the use of the `phonemizer` can therefore improve the overall pipeline and alignment quality for supported languages.
 Finally, the `phonemizer` shows promises for the linguistic analysis